Quality -Enhancing Product Quality and Customer Satisfaction

 The Quality Assurance Department’s principal responsibilities are as follows:

-• Ensure the appropriate management and auditing of the Quality Management System (QMS);
+- Ensure the appropriate management and auditing of the QMS;

-To provide high-quality products that customers feel secure using, the DIC Group promotes a variety of quality improvement initiatives during product planning, design and development, the procurement of raw materials, product storage, production and sales, giving consideration to the need for effective product stewardship.
+To provide high-quality products that customers feel secure using, the DIC Group promotes a variety of quality improvement initiatives during product planning, design and development, the procurement of raw materials, production, product storage and sales, giving consideration to the need for effective product stewardship.

 02Initiatives Aimed at Enhancing Product Quality